flpm/oak/output/lists/subjects.md

     name: about Logic
     title: 'Theme: Logic'
     subtitle: Books about logic and logical thinking
-    description: 'I have 2 books about Logic in my bookshelf.
+    description: 'I have 2 books about Logic in my personal library.

       ### Titles: